 For single women, they may wish to retrieve and freeze their eggs, and stored for use in the future, after cancer is in remission.
 As hormones used in egg freezing treatment may not be suitable in certain cancers, egg freezing is not an option for all patients.

 For couples who may want to have children in the future, they may undergo an IVF cycle, retrieve some eggs, and fertilise them with their partner’s sperm.
 The resulting healthy embryos can be frozen, and replaced after treatment of cancer is completed a few years later.
-As hormones used in IVF treatment may not be suitable in certain cancers, embryo freezing is not an option for all patients.
+As hormones used in IVF treatment may not be

 Discussing your problems trying to conceive with those closest to you such as your partner is difficult enough, what more discussing them with strangers.
 This is where fertility counselling can make a difference.